Pekin, Illinois: Immigration and railroads

-20th century to present
+20th century

+The Pekin Federal Building was built in 1906 to house government offices, including the post office on the first floor.
+The post office moved in 1966.

 In an early 20th-century revival, the Ku Klux Klan recruited new members as a fraternal organization, opposing new immigrants from southern and eastern Europe, and becoming influential in rapidly industrializing urban areas in the Midwest and West, as well as in the South.
 It had numerous members in Pekin and other Illinois cities.
+In August 1924, the Pekin Klan hosted one of the largest "monster rallies" ever held in Illinois, with an estimated attendance of 25,000 to 45,000.
 It was during this period that leading Klansmen took over ownership of the city newspaper, the Pekin Daily Times; they used it as an organ of Klan viewpoints.
-They sold off the paper within a few years.
+The Klan owned the paper from September 1923 to June 1925; they sold off the paper within a few years, coinciding with their decline in membership.

+In February 1936, Pekin held a city-wide strike, only the fourth strike of its kind in United States history.

 The city had an identity and reputation as a sundown town; it was known to be hostile to black residents and few settled there.
 On the other hand, some Pekin church pastors participated in the civil rights marches of the 1960s, and U.S. Senator Everett Dirksen from Pekin was integral to achieving passage of the Civil Rights Act of 1964.
+The Effingham Daily News published an article on Peoria attorney Joe Billy McDade on December 16, 1967, that addressed the sundown town policy, in which McDade alleged that Pekin posted a sign its border that read, "Nigger, don't let the sun set on you in Pekin."
+The article further states, "There must be a thousand Negroes in Peoria who could have known that is NOT true."

+21st century

+In 1995, Pekin became the first city in Illinois to develop an overlay zoning ordinance to protect groundwater.
+In 2011, Laurie Barra became the first female mayor of Pekin.